Asafgendler/RSCP/README.md

 python ./RSCP/RSCP_exp.py -a 0.1 -d 0.25 -s 50 -r 2 --n_s 64 --batch_size 512 --dataset ImageNet --arc ResNet
 python ./RSCP/RSCP_exp.py -a 0.1 -d 0.25 -s 50 -r 4 --n_s 64 --batch_size 512 --dataset ImageNet --arc ResNet
 ```
+note: for the first experiment you will need to train a ResNet-110 model for CIFAR10 with Gussian noise of
+standard deviation 0.0625 using [Cohen et al (2019)](https://github.com/locuslab/smoothing/blob/master/experiments.MD) code.
+Then put the model in ./Pretrained_Models/Cohen/cifar10/resnet110/noise_0.0625/
+Or you can download the model we allready trained from [here](https://drive.google.com/file/d/1_6nWqsXL-A73jlwBNRYUCaP98QLbg2jD/view?usp=sharing).

 To reproduce the results needed to create Figure S8 of the Supplementary Material run:
 ```